upbound/docs/content/all-spaces/disconnected-spaces/access-control.md

 <!-- vale Microsoft.HeadingAcronyms = YES -->

-To configure Kubernetes RBAC in your Connected Space, you need to create `ClusterRoles` and `Roles` for defining access to your resources.
+To configure Kubernetes RBAC in your Disconnected Space, you need to create `ClusterRoles` and `Roles` for defining access to your resources.

 ```yaml